mwelzl/oppd/draft-welzl-panrg-oppd.md

 {{?I-D.kuehlewind-quic-proxy-discovery}} lists several possibilities for proxy discovery, but the proxies in question need not be on-path.
 One notable possibility mentioned in {{?I-D.kuehlewind-quic-proxy-discovery}} is the use of Port Control Protocol (PCP) options; this is, in some sense, an on-path discovery method since PCP talks to NATs, which are necessarily on-path.
 However, there is no reason to limit the discovery process described in the present document to scenarios with NATs only.

-OPPD shares the on-path communication constraint with Path Layer UDP Substrate (PLUS) {{?I-D.trammell-plus-spec}}.
+OPPD shares the on-path communication constraint with Path Layer UDP Substrate (PLUS).
 As such, there are commonalities between PLUS and OPPD such as the potential sharing of ports.
-However, the PLUS wire image in {{?I-D.trammell-plus-spec}} is designed for the endpoint-to-network direction of signaling, which eliminates the need for an on-path proxy to prove that it has seen a packet.
+However, the PLUS wire image was designed for the endpoint-to-network direction of signaling, which eliminates the need for an on-path proxy to prove that it has seen a packet.

 # Security Considerations